tom-krieger/remediate_install/README.md

 ## Limitations

+This module supports:

+- Centos 7
+- RedHat 7
+- RedHat 8
+- Debian 8
+- Debian 9
+- Ubuntu 14.04
+- Ubuntu 16.04
+- Ubuntu 18.04
+- Windows Server 2016 (Docker Enterprise Edition only)
+- Windows 10 (Docker Enterprise Edition only)

-This first version is only tested with CentOS.
+This first version is only tested with CentOS 7 and Ubuntu 18.04.
 More operation systems to follow.

 Currently there is no possibilty to use a proxy for internet access.